skyformat99/High-performance-pub-sub/README.md

 #include <vector>
 #include <map>

-// you should probably use a double linked list of sockets, or any other container indead
-// for this example a simple vector or sorted sockets are used, your implementation can vary std::vector<uWS::WebSocket<uWS::SERVER>> sockets;

 // one batch per room
 struct Room {
     // a Gap refers to a gap in the sharedMessage string